Atlas Core Curriculum Project

 Progress to date

 What remains is the continuing task of fleshing out the content and linking it to online pedagogy.
-As of 4 June 2017 we have identified, in draft form, the full slate of 120 core topics (although these will undoubtedly be adjusted as the project progresses) and have created pages for 92 of these topics (with links pointing to the older version of the Atlas for most of the remainder).
-We have created over 600 of what we expect to be close to 1,200 core concepts and terms.
-As illustrated at Core Curriculum and Atlas U, we have essentially completed Atlas100 Governance and Institutions and Atlas109 Leadership and Communication and substantial progress has been made with Atlas107 Implementation and Delivery, Atlas101 Policy Analysis and Process, Atlas102 Economic Analysis, Atlas104 Quantitative Methods, and Atlas111M Ethics.
+As of late 2019 we have identified, in draft form, most of what we expect to be a full slate of 120 core topics (although these will undoubtedly be adjusted as the project progresses).
+We have generated pages for 1,038 core concepts, close to the 1,200 that we expect to be required to cover all the 120 core topics.
+As illustrated at Core Curriculum and Atlas U, we have essentially completed Atlas100 Governance and Institutions, Atlas107 Implementation and Delivery, and Atlas109 Leadership and Communication and substantial progress has been made with Atlas101 Policy Analysis and Process, Atlas102 Economic Analysis, Atlas104 Quantitative Methods, and Atlas111M Ethics.
 Concept comprehension questions have been developed for over 200 concepts at Concept Quizzes for Atlas206 Internship Reading.